elugens/hello-javascript/docs/general-javascript-questions/data-types/arrays.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The performance difference between working the end of the array and beginning is tangible.
-Anytime an element must be removed or pushed onto the front of an array, the other elements must get reindexed.</div><br />
+Anytime an element must be removed or pushed onto the front of an array, the other elements need re-indexing.</div><br />
   <div><strong>Technical Response:</strong> The performance difference between working at the end of the array versus the beginning is tangible.
 Anytime an element must be removed or pushed onto the front of an array, the other elements should get reindexed.
-This performance difference means the engine (affecting performance and memory usage) must work harder to reindex all the elements.
-In contrast, when you push or remove an element from the end of an element, there is no need to reindex the remaining elements because their index position remains the same.<br /><br />
+This performance difference means the engine (affecting performance and memory usage) must work harder to re-index all the elements.
+In contrast, when you push or remove an element from the end of an element, there is no need to re-index the remaining elements because their index position remains the same.<br /><br />
   <strong>Examples: The shift operation must do 3 things.</strong><br /><br />
   <ol>
     <li>Remove the element with the index 0.</li>